 The leader of the Youkai faction at Kyoto and is also Kunou's mother.

-- Antiquated Linguistics: Like her daughter, she uses archaic Japanese, such as using the personal pronoun "warawa".
+- Antiquated Linguistics: Like her daughter, she uses archaic Japanese, including the personal pronoun "warawa" for herself.

 - Attack of the 50-Foot Whatever: In her giant Nine-Tailed Fox, she can lay waste to a large city or burn down a Bandersnatch.

 - Authority Equals Asskicking: Gave Saji a run for his money at Kyoto and blasts away one of the Bandersnatch during the invasion of the Underworld in Volume 12.